 While exploring newer developments searching new construction, having an experienced agent at your side is important. will help you navigate the myriad of new homes today to find one that's right for you.

 In real estate, negotiation is always an option.
-However, with new construction, it depends on the builder and the length of time that the home has been vacant.
-Developers in new additions like to keep prices near their asking point because buyers already in the area expect new construction to be comparably priced to what they already purchased.
+However, with new construction, it depends on the developer and the length of time that the home has been on the market.
+Developers in new additions don't like taking lower than their asking price because buyers already in the area expect new construction to be comparably priced to what they already purchased.
 (You'll appreciate that same courtesy if there are undeveloped lots near the home you eventually purchase!)
-But, depending on how far along the project is and the local market, developers have been known to allow a few concessions.
+But, depending on how far along the project is and what the market is doing at that point in time, a builder will often allow a few concessions.

 Finding you a new home that meets your family's needs and matches your budget will be my #1 goal.
 Give me a call at

 (407) 996-3200 to start the search for your new home today.